evannetwork/evannetwork.github.io/doc/network.md

 Enterprise features are provided as [built-in platform features](/doc/corefeatures).
 Equipped with a powerful Identity and Permissioning solution, critical business needs are addressed.
 To ease your journey into blockchain based development, [Smart Contract templates](/dev/deployment) exist to provide you an entry point.
 The contracts are ready to use.

 Applications on Evan are running in a [decentralized and highly available fashion](/dapps/basics).
-Hosted by default on the network, users don't have to take of backup solutions, such as a Failover server instance.
+Hosted by default on the network and providing high performance, users don't have to take care of backup solutions, such as a Failover server instance.

 When your business grows the Scalability aspect of the network ensures that